mr-calvert/config-nvim/setup_notes.md

   there's a runtime error when I open a path with backtick.
 This used to supply tab completion vs filesystem, now it breaks.
 * Confirmed that LSP works for go-hello and DAP can step through prod side, tests obviously not.
+* First pass at neotest setup with nvim-neotest-go and gotestsum.
+There was an error related to nvim-treesitter.configs, and it doesn't seem like gotestsum was found, maybe not installed.
+* TODO: try to use neotest with go-hello, dig into those two errors
 * IN PROGRESS: Setup nvim-neotest with nvim-neotest-go, possibly add gotestsum?

 ### 2025-11-28 -- Focus on go-lang setup